the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-onboarding.md

 * Use a Youtube channel to store induction & training for people to watch in their own time
 * Consider running training & induction sessions every 2-3 months as new people join
 * Consider a Slack channel for new joiners - for questions and discussion.
-* Consider providing Office Hours to support new joiners using new tools - for example, GitHub
+* Consider providing Office Hours to support new joiners using new tools - for example, GitHub.
 * Get feedback on your training
 * Try and make your training session as interactive as possible with exercises